rootwork/responsive-tables-builder/README.md

 ## Directory structure

-`config.yaml`, at the root directory, allows you to set generation options.
+[`config.yaml`](config.yaml), at the root directory, allows you to set generation options.

-`data` is where you put all of the raw data you're going to be formatting.
+[`data`](data) is where you put all of the raw data you're going to be formatting.
 A sample file is included.

-`templates` contains the Handlebars template files that will format your data.
+[`templates`](templates) contains the Handlebars template files that will format your data.
 Generally you shouldn't need to edit these.

-`styles` contains the Sass partials that control the styling of your data tables.
+[`styles`](styles) contains the Sass partials that control the styling of your data tables.
 Feel free to crack these open if you want to fully customize the CSS styling of your display.

-`dist` is where the HTML and CSS files, will be created, depending on the values set in `config.yaml`.
+[`dist`](dist) is where the HTML and CSS files will be created.

 # Resources